maci0/gke-llm-d/README.md

 ### Configure the llm-d Sample Application
 This configuration defines the model that will be deployed.
+We are using the `basic-gpu-preset` base configmap.
+You can view it running `kubectl get cm basic-gpu-preset -o yaml`
 ```bash
 cat <<'EOF' > llm-d-sample.yaml
 sampleApplication: